 As set forth in the form provided in the PJM Manuals, the certification shall specify that it does not in any way abridge, expand, or otherwise modify the current provisions of the PJM Tariff, Operating Agreement, and/or RAA.

-The Unforced Capacity value of a DER Capacity Aggregation Resource will be determined as the sum of the Unforced Capacity value of the Component DERs registered and linked to the DER Capacity Aggregation Resource, in accordance with the provisions of the PJM Manuals.
+The Unforced Capacity value of a DER Capacity Aggregation Resource will be determined as the sum of the Unforced Capacity value of the Component DER registered and linked to the DER Capacity Aggregation Resource, in accordance with the provisions of the PJM Manuals.

-The DER Aggregator shall register the DER Capacity Aggregation Resource comprising of Component DERs in the same location within the Zone and LDA as specified in its cleared sell offer, and may be subject to deficiency charges under Tariff, Attachment DD to the extent it fails to provide Component DERs linked to the applicable DER Capacity Aggregation Resource in such location consistent with its cleared offer.
+The DER Aggregator shall register the DER Capacity Aggregation Resource comprising of Component DER in the same location within the Zone and LDA as specified in its cleared sell offer, and may be subject to deficiency charges under Tariff, Attachment DD to the extent it fails to provide Component DER linked to the applicable DER Capacity Aggregation Resource in such location consistent with its cleared offer.

 A DER Aggregator offering a Planned DER Capacity Aggregation Resource must comply with all applicable credit requirements, as set forth in Tariff, Attachment Q.